 Fixed Mount

-This type of mount is simply a TV bracket mounted to your RV wall.
-The TV will then be mounted to this bracket and will never move.
+This type of mount is simply a TV bracket mounted to the wall of your RV.
+The TV will then be mounted to this bracket and will remain in place.

 Tilt Mount

-A tilt mount allows you to simply tilt the TV up and down to minimize glare and achieve the best viewing angle from your position.
+A tilt mount allows you to simply tilt the TV up and down to minimize glare and/or to achieve the best viewing angle from your position.

 Articulating Mount or Full Motion Mount